Mindfulness for People who Stutter: 4 Guided Meditations

 Genna Hall, M.A., CCC-SLP

-Throughout her graduate school experience and career as a Speech-Language Pathologist, Genna has been inspired by many individuals in the stuttering community who are courageous in facing their fears.
+Throughout her academic and professional career as a Speech-Language Pathologist, Genna has been inspired by many individuals in the stuttering community who are courageous in facing their fears.